 ETS SURGERY EVOLUTION OVER THE YEARS

-Modern endoscopic thoracic sympathectomy surgery methods have changed a number of times over the years (with the vast majority of changes having occurred since the mid-1990s).
+Modern endoscopic thoracic sympathectomy (ETS) surgery methods have changed a number of times over the years (with the majority of changes having occurred since the mid-1990s).
 In addition, current techniques also differ significantly depending on the surgeon performing the surgery -- with areas of dispute ranging from which ganglions are the most ideal to clamp (or cut or cauterize or even sometimes chemically desensitize permanently via CT fluoroscopy per developments in Belgium in late 2005) depending on the area(s) of excessive sweating, to the role of kuntz nerves in passing along sweat or blushing signals, to the decision of whether or not to perform ETS for certain symptoms.
-Most surgeons nowadays refuse to perform the surgery when the only symptom is armpit sweating or facial sweating or facial blushing, or Raynaud's or Social Phobia -- since high re-occurrence rates and the usual side effects of ETS can make the patient realize that his/her original condition was preferable to the post-surgery outcome.
+Most surgeons nowadays refuse to perform the surgery when the only symptom is armpit sweating or facial sweating or facial blushing, or Raynaud's or Social Phobia.
+High re-occurrence rates for such conditions and the potential side effects of ETS can make patients regret their decision to have surgery.

-- The term ETS only came into existence in the 1980s (see second paragraph below this one).
+- The term ETS only came into existence in the 1980s.
 Prior to that, this surgery entailed an open sympathectomy (rather than an outpatient endoscopic procedure) which involved a large incision in the chest and resection (removal) of the lower portion of the T-1 ganglion down all the way through the T-4 or T-5 ganglion.
 The surgical procedure usually lasted for a day, with several days of extremely painful recovery in the hospital to follow.
 Many patients died over the years while undergoing an open sympathectomy.
-The first open sympathectomy was performed as far back as in 1889 by Dr. Alexander, with improvements by Dr. Adson in 1908 (posterior approach) and Dr. Telform in 1935 (supraclavicular approach).
-I have had a chance to speak to several patients who underwent open sympathectomy several decades ago, who are content despite still suffering from some side effects.
-Of course the patients who had the worst side effects from open sympathectomy might not even be active on the internet or might be dead.
+The first open sympathectomy was performed as far back as in 1889 by Dr. Alexander to treat an epilectic patient, with improvements by Dr. Adson in 1908 (posterior approach) and Dr. Telform in 1935 (supraclavicular approach).
+The first open sympathectomy to treat hyperhidrosis was performed by Dr. Kotzareff in 1920.
+Today, the open surgery is obsolete and has been replaced by the endoscopic approach.
+Note that I have had a chance to speak to several patients who underwent open sympathectomy several decades ago, who are content despite still suffering from some side effects.
+Of course the oldest patients who had the worst side effects from open sympathectomy might not even be active on the internet or might be dead.

 - According to an e-mail to me from a respected surgeon "the endoscopic approach was first described by Hughes in 1942 in the Proceedings of the Royal Society of Medicine, while in his 1954 book, E. Kux claims to have started performing thoracic sympathectomies from 1940 onwards."
 I think that the "endoscopic" approach described here was probably very different from what I describe in the paragraph below, and for all intents and purposes, what Hughes was describing was probably still an open approach due to limited technological capabilities in the 1940s.